Herb Wright: Career

-After his war service, Wright was appointed in 1945 to be a teaching instructor at Brown College (now Brown University) (Providence, Rhode Island).
-He moved to the University of Minnesota in September 1947 as an assistant professor in the then Department of Geology (in 1962 it became the Department of Geology and Geophysics and is now the Department of Earth Sciences).
-He was promoted to associate professor of geology in 1951 and to professor of geology in 1959.
-He was also appointed professor of botany in 1965 and in ecology in 1970 within the newly-formed Department of Ecology and Evolution and Behavioral Biology (now the Department of Ecology, Evolution, and Behavior) at the University of Minnesota.
+After his military service, Wright began teaching at Brown College (now Brown University) in 1945.
+He moved to the University of Minnesota in September 1947 as an assistant professor in the Department of Geology (which became the Department of Geology and Geophysics in 1962 and is now the Department of Earth Sciences).

+He was promoted to associate professor of geology in 1951 and professor of geology in 1959.
+He was also appointed professor of botany in 1965 and ecology in 1970 within the newly formed Department of Ecology and Evolution and Behavioral Biology (now the Department of Ecology, Evolution, and Behavior) at the University of Minnesota.
 He was named Regents' Professor of Geology, Ecology, and Botany in 1974 and became Regents' Professor Emeritus in 1988.

-After his PhD, Wright used pollen analysis to reconstruct environmental change and landscape history.
-With a grant from the Hill Family Foundation (now the Northwest Area Foundation) in 1956, Wright established in 1958 a pollen laboratory in Minnesota.
-Wright invited experienced European pollen analysts and paleoecologists to help develop the laboratory and to advise students.
+After obtaining his PhD, Wright used pollen analysis to reconstruct environmental change and landscape history.
+With a grant from the Hill Family Foundation (now the Northwest Area Foundation) in 1956, Wright established a pollen laboratory in Minnesota.
+Wright invited experienced European pollen analysts and paleoecologists to help develop the laboratory and advise students.
 With a separate grant from the Hill Family Foundation, the Limnological Research Center (LRC) was established in 1959.
-The pollen laboratory was incorporated within the LRC in 1963 and Wright was the LRC Director until 1990.
+The pollen laboratory was incorporated into the LRC in 1963, and Wright served as the LRC Director until 1990.

-Wright published more than 200 international scientific papers, edited 21 books or special issues of journals, and supervised 36 PhD dissertations and 38 MSc or MA theses in the University of Minnesota's Departments of Geology, Ecology, and Botany, and its Center for Ancient Studies.
-He had a large teaching load, both in the lecture room and in the field, and was involved as an advisor for many graduate students and post-doctoral visitors.
+Wright published more than 200 scientific papers and edited 21 books or special issues of journals.
+He supervised 36 PhD dissertations and 38 MSc or MA theses in the University of Minnesota's Departments of Geology, Ecology, Botany, and its Center for Ancient Studies.
+He taught, lectured, conducted field work, and advised graduate students and post-doctoral visitors.

-Wright formally retired from his Regents’ Professorship in 1988 but continued to participate in lake-coring expeditions to remote parts of the globe, including the high Peruvian Andes, Glacier Bay in Alaska, the Azores, the Bulgarian Pirin mountains, the Caucasus of Georgia, and the Siberian Altai.
+Wright formally retired from his Regents’ Professorship in 1988 but continued to participate in lake-coring expeditions to remote locations, including the high Peruvian Andes, Glacier Bay in Alaska, the Azores, the Bulgarian Pirin mountains, the Caucasus of Georgia, and the Siberian Altai.
 Wright received the Lifetime Achievement Award from the International Paleolimnology Association in 2009 at its meeting in Guadalajara, Mexico.

 Scientific research and legacy

-The overarching aim of Wright's activities was to reconstruct the late-Quaternary history of individual areas and ultimately of the world and to use these reconstructions to improve our understanding of the present and the future.
-He made contributions to geoarchaeology; the glacial, vegetational, and climate history of Minnesota; paleolimnology; the Cooperative Holocene Mapping Project (COHMAP); patterned peatland development; fire ecology and landscape development; and fieldcraft.
+Wright's research aimed to reconstruct the late-Quaternary history of various regions and apply these findings to understanding present and future environmental changes.

+His contributions included work in geoarchaeology; the glacial, vegetational, and climate history of Minnesota; paleolimnology; The Cooperative Holocene Mapping Project (COHMAP); patterned peatland development; fire ecology and landscape development; and fieldcraft.
 Wright also invented the Wright square-rod piston corer.
-He has a peak named after him, Wright Peak (1510 m) 0.9 km south of Sutley Peak in the Jones Mountains, Antarctica (73° 40’ S, 94° 32’ W).
+A peak is named after him, Wright Peak (1510 m), located 0.9 km south of Sutley Peak in the Jones Mountains, Antarctica (73° 40’ S, 94° 32’ W).